orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ##### Fuzzing / discovery
 - [ ] Brute-forcing if no better alternative has yet been found? ; try to explore combinatorial exploding spaces.
 - [ ] Solving ambiguity with additional context ; tolerance of ambiguity
+	- [ ] In reference to the idea of not having access to the details of what some point is, then gaining them, there is an ambiguity on where exactly one mentions the structure.
+Ambiguity arises from this ignorance of structure.
 	- [ ] You want to allow for ambiguity, and ways of resolving it.
 	- [ ] Then combating it would be: Want to collapse it, snap the modular structure.
 To converge to some structure (which could still be used as a modular space), but is now realized as not one within that context.
 	- [ ] Relate to [[Project - Indexing existing Abstract Models (2024-2025?)]] ; closeness/how quick does it fit your structure